-The Fund promotes broad environmental and/or social characteristics which vary by composition of the portfolio and inter alia include:

-- for sovereign issuers: actions around resource insecurity, extreme weather risk, unsustainable environmental practices, social cohesion & stability, infrastructure, health security, labour, human capital and demographics, and - for corporate issuers: actions around climate change, natural capital, pollution & waste, environmental opportunities, human capital, product liability, stakeholder opposition, and social opportunities.

-In relation to sovereign issuers in its portfolio, the Investment Manager seeks to attain these characteristics by using a proprietary environmental, social and governance ("ESG") index, the Templeton Global Macro ESG Index (the "TGM-ESGI") to:
+The Fund promotes broad environmental and/or social characteristics which vary by composition of the portfolio and inter alia include actions around resource insecurity, extreme weather risk, unsustainable environmental practices, social cohesion & stability, infrastructure, health security, labour, human capital and demographics.
+The Investment Manager seeks to attain these characteristics by using a proprietary environmental, social and governance (the "ESG") index, the Templeton Global Macro ESG Index (the "TGM-ESGI") to:

-- screen out government bonds of the poorest performing countries in each of the ESG categories until the exclusions reach 10% of the Fund's investment universe dedicated to sovereign bonds; - commit to a weighted average base ESG score of the sovereign bonds (including supranational bonds and also the notional value of net long positions in related derivatives) in the Fund's portfolio to be higher than the average ESG score of the investment universe dedicated to sovereign bonds.
+- screen out government bonds of the poorest performing countries in each of the ESG categories until the exclusions reach 10% of the Fund's investment universe dedicated to sovereign bonds; and - commit to a weighted average base ESG score of the sovereign bonds (including supranational bonds and also the notional value of net long positions in related derivatives) in the Fund's portfolio to be higher than the average base ESG score of the investment universe dedicated to sovereign bonds.